AmyJuneH/Open-Source-Resources/Drupal/Core - Setting up Local Server with Lando.md

 ## Commands

-    1. Open the terminal
+Open your terminal of choice
-    2. Enter the following commands
+    1. Enter the following commands

 ```
 cd ~